 If no reverse charged VAT amount shows on a purchase transaction form, what happens to the tax?
 The answer is found on two tax reports in the Reports tab.

 A Tax Summary report for a time period including the transaction shows both the VAT amount that would have been collected by the supplier on its sale in an ordinary situation and the VAT you would have paid the supplier on your purchase in such a case.
 These offset, leaving a net tax liability of zero for the transaction.
 Note that for reverse charged VAT tax codes, figures on the Tax Summary are effective amounts, although they do not reflect the actual transaction.

-Sample Manufacturing creates a Tax Summary for the first half of its financial year.
+Sample Manufacturing creates a Tax Summary for its financial year.
 (For purposes of illustration, only the single, reverse charged VAT transaction in the examples above is included.)

 A Tax Transactions report will include every reverse charged VAT transaction during the period covered.
 On this report, actual transaction amounts are shown.

-Sample Manufacturing creates a Tax Transactions report for the same period.
-The only figure that appears is the 1,000.00 total purchase amount:
+Sample Manufacturing creates a Tax Transactions report for the same period:

 Because both the purchaser’s and supplier’s sides of the reverse charged VAT transaction are reflected in the tax reports, all figures typically necessary for proper tax filing are available.